intel/small-gpu-rendering-examples/README.md

     $ cd build
     $ cmake ..
     $ make
-    $ ./bin/main
+    $ ./bin/tutorial

 Currently it should just display a simple triangle.
+For other examples, look into the `build/bin/` directory.
+But be careful, some of them show off a driver bug.
+A binary called `foo` is going to be created from the directory called `foo`, you can look there to find out what is the expected behavior.

 Installation is not supported (and probably never will be, these are just experiments).